Fury beats Paul on split decision in Saudi Arabia

 But with Fury waiting patiently, 'The Problem Child' Paul was still pacing up and down in his dressing room as the mind games continued.
 When Paul did make his entrance, a chorus of boos echoed around the venue.

-Unusually, the fight took place on a Sunday night and while both Paul and Fury boast a huge following among younger fans, the first bell did not ring until 22:30 GMT (01:30 local time) - almost an hour later than scheduled.
+Unusually, the fight took place on a Sunday night and while both Paul and Fury boast a huge social media following among younger fans, the first bell did not ring until 22:30 GMT (01:30 local time) - almost an hour later than scheduled.

+The fight was the latest lucrative sporting event to take place in Saudi Arabia.

+The Kingdom has spent billions to bring elite sport to its country but critics, such as human rights organisation Amnesty International, have accused Saudi Arabia of trying to 'sportswash' away the country's "abysmal" human rights record.

 How did the fight play out?